26 . 11 . 18

 Image by Carmel King, courtesy of Host of Leyton.
 Writing by Julia Georgallis

 Come the end of the year, everything is wrapped in either sugar or bacon all in the name of some tiny human who was born on a specific day.
 We are encouraged to consume, consume, consume, give, give, give.
-This is commonly known as Christmas, but it seems like we have gone wrong somewhere – was this how it was supposed to be?
+This is commonly known as Christmas, but recently it seems to me like we have gone wrong somewhere – was this how it was supposed to be?
 The Northern Hemisphere has always celebrated something or other at this time of year.
 Flavour of the millennium is a baby who would live forever.
 A few thousand years ago, we worshipped the light, the eternal passing of time and tried to coax the summer back to us.
 It was a chance to have a party, to celebrate at the most depressing time of they year – which it still is, I suppose.
 We worshipped trees.
 Trees being symbolic of everlasting life.
-Especially the group of trees we now know as the Christmas tree but are actually part of the evergreen family.
-And how, it seems, the world looks at the evergreen – a plant that stays leafy all year round – is also similar pretty much everywhere (mainly in Europe and Asia, which is where they are found).
+Especially the trees now commonly known by sight as the Christmas tree, part of the evergreen family.
+How much of the world looks at the evergreen – a plant that stays leafy all year round – is similar across the globe (mainly in Europe, the Americas and Asia, which is where they are found).
 Be they blue spruce or bamboo shoots, evergreens are revered and respected, sacred symbols of everlasting life, resilience and strength in the face of adversity.

 In Greece, pine nuts are used for burials to represent eternal life.
-Apache Native Americans and Druids both associated pines and firs with the sun – The Apache would include pine nuts in their Sunrise Ceremonies and Druids would burn firs in the bleak winter in order to persuade warmth back to the world.
-Eastern Europeans use evergreen leaves as door mats for guests to wipe their feet on, rather conveniently protecting the house from mud and evil spirits simultaneously.
-In China, pine, plum and bamboo are known as the ‘three friends of winter’ – they stay in bloom and green all year round and are associated with longevity.
-And of course, the Christmas tree (spruce and fir trees) decorates many homes in the Northern Hemisphere during the longest, darkest nights of the year.
+Apache Native Americans and Druids both associated pines and firs with the sun – The Apache would include pine nuts in their Sunrise Ceremonies and Druids would burn firs in the bleak winter in order to persuade the sun to show his face again.
+Eastern Europeans use evergreen leaves as door mats for guests to wipe their feet on protecting the house from mud and evil spirits simultaneously.
+In China, pine, plum and bamboo are known as the ‘three friends of winter’ – they are alive all year round and are associated with longevity.
+And of course, the Christmas tree (spruce and fir trees) decorates many homes in the Northern Europe during the longest, darkest nights of the year.
 Related to Christianity and everlasting life, placing trees indoors and decorating them actually has its roots thousands of years before Christianity had a look in.
-Jews, Romans, Egyptians, Saxons and Vikings would also cover their houses in evergreens as part of winter rites and looking forward to the summer.
+Jews, Romans, Egyptians, Saxons and Vikings would also cover their houses in evergreens as part of winter rites.
 So.
 Christmas trees.
 They’re a pretty big deal.
 We’ve loved them longtime.

 Many have commented that it is a bit gimmicky (“what is this hipster shit????” reads a post after Vice’s article about us).
 Which I agree with because to be honest most things to do with Christmas are a bit gimmicky.
-But, the way the way to make people think about things is through food.
+But, the way the way to make people think about things, particularly important issues such as recycling, is through food.
 After all, our stomachs are our second brain.

 It took work to make some delicious things out of Christmas trees.
 We tried whole bunch of different things.
 Blitzing.
 Smashing.
 Frying.
 We put some needles in a tea strainer and it tasted like wee.
 We made a weird grass flavoured scotch egg that made us feel really ill.
-And then we found the secret – salt and sugar.
+But eventually, we got the hang of it.
 Our supper club revolves mainly around cooking with pine, fir, spruce and juniper, but also features olive, rosemary and bamboo.
-We cured, smoked, heated, baked and pickled needles and nuts, using inspiration from Scandinavia, Italy, the Middle East and Asia.
+We cured, smoked, heated, baked and pickled needles and nuts, using inspiration from Scandinavia, Southern Europe, the Middle East and Asia.
 And the result, which is the most important thing, was delicious.
 I am not a big fan of gimmicks.
 The most important thing to me is that it tastes good and that it also not so ridiculous that a home cook couldn’t achieve the same thing.
 And so I am really encouraging you, before you throw things away (and I’m not now just talking about Christmas trees) is to be curious.
 Can you replant things?
 Rehang things?
 Eat it rather than binning it?
-Put it in a face mask or in the bath?
+Put it on your face or in the bath?
 Don’t spend your whole life trying to reuse every last drop of everything because no one has time for that, but sometimes it would do the world a favour to think back as to why that thing was there in the first place and maybe dispatching it could be done in a more respectful way.

 Just a quick side note – on many occasions, food history is (quite literally) passed on through word of mouth – my information on conifers has been gleaned over the last few years from a number of sources which I see as reliable but may not in fact be so accurate – it is hard to tell so I apologise if I’ve got anything wrong…